-All project expenditures for reimbursement of recipient costs shall be submitted on the Project Expenditure Report Forms prescribed and provided by the Office of Criminal Justice Grants (OCJG) through the electronic grant management system.
+All project expenditures for reimbursement of recipient costs shall be submitted on the Project Expenditure Report Forms prescribed and provided by FDLE.

 All Project Expenditure Reports shall be submitted in sufficient detail for proper pre-audit and post-audit.

 All reports must relate financial data to performance accomplishments.